 FOR INTRAVENOUS USE ONLY.

 Intrathecal administration of other vinca alkaloids has resulted in death.
-Syringes containing this product should be labelled
+Containers with this product should be labelled:

 “WARNING – FOR INTRAVENOUS USE ONLY.
 FATAL if given intrathecally.”